vivekchopade2002/OIBSIP-TASK1/README.md

 # OIBSIP-TASK1
-I developed this landing page using CSS and HTNL
+I developed this landing page using CSS and HTML